-Our drug product candidates are in various stages of clinical and preclinical development, and while we believe that these candidates hold significant potential value, our activities are also subject to significant risks and uncertainties.
-We have not yet commenced any commercial revenue-generating operations, have limited cash flows from operations, and will need to access additional capital to fund our growth and ongoing business operations.
+Our drug product candidates are in various stages of clinical and preclinical development.
+We believe the emerging preliminary clinical data for our lead candidate, CUE-101, bolsters our belief that we have developed a potential breakthrough approach for modulating disease relevant T cells directly in the patient's body.
+However, our activities are also subject to significant risks and uncertainties.
+We have not yet commenced any commercial revenue-generating operations, have limited cash flows from operations, and will need to access substantial additional capital to fund our growth and ongoing business operations.

-Our Immuno-STAT Platform Pipeline
+Our Immuno-STAT Platform Oncology Pipeline

-The pipeline chart below details our current portfolio assets and their stages of development.
-We have determined to prioritize and strategically focus on our oncology programs in our IL-2 based CUE-100 series, and we are actively seeking third party support through partnerships and collaborations, or alternative funding structures, to further develop our programs outside of oncology, including our CUE-200, CUE-300 and CUE-400 series.
+The pipeline chart below details our current portfolio of oncology assets and their stages of development.
+We have determined to prioritize and strategically focus on our CUE-101 and CUE 102 oncology programs in our IL-2 based CUE-100 series, and we are actively seeking third party support through partnerships and collaborations, or alternative funding structures, to further develop CUE-103 and our Neo-STAT and RDI-STAT programs, as well as our programs outside of oncology, including our CUE-200, CUE-300 and CUE-400 series.